kuumoneko/bkcalendar/README.md

 # BK Calendar

-> A web built on Next.js to see schedule and manage subjects for studying in HCMUT.
+> A web built on Next.js to see schedule and manage subjects for studying in HCMUT - VNUHCM.
-> Version: 7.0.0
+> Version: 8.0.0

 ## Page